 You’ll never hear a religious leader tell their followers to research things themselves and see if what I’m telling you is correct.
 No, it is quite the opposite.
 Instead, religious leaders will say you must t believe what they tell you without question.

 For example, the creation stories of the Lenape and Iroquois Indians taught that the Earth rests on the back of a great sea turtle.
 They believed it was valid because it was a sincerely held belief.

 “Sincerity is all that counts.
 It’s a widespread modern heresy.
 Think again.
 Bolsheviks are sincere.
 Fascists are sincere.
 Lunatics are sincere.
 People who believe the Earth is flat are sincere.
 They can’t all be right.
 Better make certain that you’ve got something to be sincere about and with.” — Tom Driberg

 These preachers and teachers use some common tactics to base their claims.
-All of these proofs involve circular reasoning and the substitution of fiction as facts.
+These proofs involve circular reasoning and the substitution of fiction as facts.
 But, the central linchpin in their arguments focuses on the belief in a higher power.
 But not just any spirit being, their God.
 If you buy this, they can program anything.

 1) Divinely inspired texts (requiring interpretation they are contradictory and illogical)

 2) The need to believe in their version of a higher power (exclusivity and tribal identity)